Identifying Macro Causal Effects in a C-DMG over ADMGs: Notation and Definitions

-We emphasize that, throughout this paper (except in Section~\ref{sec:non-complete}), we operate under the following assumption: \begin{assumption} The identifiability problem, as defined in Definition~\ref{def:identification_problem}, is considered under one of the following assumptions: \begin{enumerate} \item The size of the clusters is unknown, or \item Each cluster contains more than one variable. \end{enumerate} \end{assumption} While the first condition in the assumption may seem unrealistic\textemdash since, in practice, access to data would typically reveal cluster sizes\textemdash it remains relevant in early-stage study design.
+We emphasize that, throughout this paper (except in Section~\ref{sec:non-complete}), we operate under the following assumption: \begin{assumption} The identifiability problem, as defined in Definition~\ref{def:identification_problem}, is considered under one of the following assumptions: \begin{enumerate} \item The size of the clusters is unknown, or \item No two adjacent clusters in a cycle are both of size one. \end{enumerate} \end{assumption} While the first condition in the assumption may seem unrealistic\textemdash since, in practice, access to data would typically reveal cluster sizes\textemdash it remains relevant in early-stage study design.
 A modeler may wish to assess identifiability before finalizing which specific variables will be included in each cluster.
 For instance, an epidemiologist planning a study on the effect of salary on stress may know that multiple variables may represent salary, stress, and confounders, without yet specifying their exact composition.
-On the other hand, if the modeler already knows the precise variables in each cluster, and thus the cluster sizes, then our results apply only when no cluster has a size of one (second condition in the assumption).
+On the other hand, if the modeler already knows the precise variables in each cluster, and thus the cluster sizes, then our results apply only when there is no cycle containing two adjacent clusters both of size one (second condition in the assumption).
 In Section~\ref{sec:non-complete}, we further analyze this assumption, distinguishing the results that remain valid when it is not satisfied from those that no longer hold.